telefonicaid/fiware-orion/doc/manuals/devel/mongoBackend.md

 * Depending on `-reqMutexPolicy`, request semaphore could be taken (write mode) (step 2).
 See [this document for details](semaphores.md#mongo-request-semaphore).
 * A loop calls `processContextElement()` function for each `ContextElement` object (CE, in short) in the incoming request (step 3).
 * After some pre-conditions checking, the `processContextElement()` function processes an individual CE.
 First, the entity corresponding to that CE is search in the DB, by means on the `collectionQuery()` function in the `connectionOperations` module (steps 4 and 5).
 Let's assume that the entity is not found (step 6).
 * The `searchContextProviders()` function is called in order to try to find a suitable context provider for the entity (step 7).
-This information would be used by the calling service routine in order to potentially forward the update operation to context providers, as described elsewhere.
-More information on the `searchContextProviders()` implementation next (diagram MD-02).
+This information would be used by the calling service routine in order to potentially forward the update operation to context providers, as described in the [context providers documentation](cprs.md).
+More information on the `searchContextProviders()` implementation next (diagram [MD-02](#flow-md-02)).
 * If request semaphore was taken in step 2, then it is released before returning to calling function (step 8).

 Case 3: action type is "APPEND" or "APPEND_STRICT" on existing entity